-Evan’s not a politician.
-He’s a devoted husband and father, a scientist, and a small business owner.
+Evan is a father, scientist, and small business owner.
 He knows how to run a business, balance a budget, and meet a payroll.
-He founded and runs a company in Monongalia County that provides jobs for West Virginians and attracts working professionals to Monongalia County.
+He founded and runs a company that provides jobs for West Virginians and attracts working professionals to Morgantown.

-Over two decades, Evan’s made a name for himself by applying scientific analysis to issues related to water, energy, and economic development.
+Over three decades, Evan’s made a name for himself on issues related to water, energy, and economic development.
 He’s a respected scientist committed to creating a better economy in West Virginia by focusing on long-term solutions that build upon our state’s strengths.
 His company’s projects have led to opportunities in new energy sectors, restoring abandoned coal mines, cleaning up rivers, and growing local food.

-Evan worked with legislators to respond to the Freedom Industries chemical leak, which contaminated the water supply for approximately 300,000 West Virginians.
-In 2017, he provided testimony regarding attempts to increase the amount of cancer-causing chemicals in our rivers.
+Before his election, Evan worked with legislators to respond to the Freedom Industries chemical leak, which contaminated the water supply for approximately 300,000 West Virginians.
+He also provided testimony regarding attempts to increase the amount of cancer-causing chemicals in our rivers.
 Clean drinking water doesn’t just keep us healthy; it’s also a foundation for economic growth.

-Evan will bring much-needed skillsets and new perspectives to the House of Delegates.
-He’ll take common-sense, bold steps to invest in West Virginia’s future.
+Since his election in 2018, Evan has brought much-needed skillsets and new perspectives to the House of Delegates.
+He advocates for common-sense, bold steps to invest in West Virginia’s future.

 Quick Facts About Evan

-Evan has lived in Monongalia County with his family since 1997.
+Evan has lived in Monongalia County since 1997.

 Previously, Evan consulted on water and energy issues across Sub-Sahara Africa, and in China and Egypt.